Arooba90/sketch-vs-ai/README.md

 ---
 ## How It Works
-1.You draw a sketch in your browser
+1.You draw a sketch in your browser \n
-2.The drawing is sent to the /upload-sketch API as a PNG 3.The backend encodes the image and sends it to a local Ollama model 4.The model returns its best guess
+2.The drawing is sent to the /upload-sketch API as a PNG \n 3.The backend encodes the image and sends it to a local Ollama model \n 4.The model returns its best guess \n
 5.The frontend displays the result